 How much time they are able to commit to practicing?

-Why do they want to learn how to play music (to play for themselves or friends and family; play in a band; or, to keep busy)
+Why do they want to learn how to play the piano (to play for themselves or friends and family; play in a band; or, to keep busy)

 Why are they choosing piano, as opposed to guitar, drums, violin, or singing?